Peruvian cumbia: Origins and development

 Chicha started out in the 1960s in the oil-boom cities of the Peruvian Amazon.
 Loosely inspired by Colombian cumbia, it incorporated the distinctive pentatonic scales of Andean melodies, Cuban percussion, and the psychedelic sounds of surf guitars, wah-wah pedals and combo organs or Moog synthesizers.
 Chicha absorbed elements of the music of the Amazonian regions of Peru and the use of the Farfisa electronic organ through Amazonian bands like Juaneco y Su Combo.
 Chicha, which is named after a corn-based liquor favored by the Incas, quickly spread to Lima.
 It became the music of choice of the mostly indigenous new migrant population.
 By the mid-1980s it had become the most widespread urban music in Peru.

 The first chicha hit, and the song from which the movement has taken its name, was "La Chichera" (The Chicha Seller) by Los Demonios del Mantaro (The Devils of Mantaro), who hailed from the central highlands of Junin.
 The band Los Destellos, formed in Lima in 1966, brought electric guitars to chicha and consolidated its characteristic features by integrating in it elements of Peruvian Andean folklore, Peruvian creole waltz, Cuban music and rock music.
 Other bands, such as Los Mirlos, Los Ecos, and Los Diablos Rojos were highly influenced by this style.

 During the 1980s the Amerindian immigrants to coastal cities that nurtured the subgenre became working and middle class individuals and a market for chicha commercial radio.
 The Pharaoh of Cumbia, Chacalon, became one of the most popular chicha artists through his hit "Soy provinciano" (I am from the province) and vibrant concerts.
 Another famous band in the 1980s were Los Shapis, a provincial group established by their 1981 hit "El Aguajal" (The Swamp), a version of a traditional huayno.

 The strong influence of Mexican tecnocumbia became evident on the evolution of Peruvian cumbia in the 1990s.
 Efforts by Argentina-based Grupo Néctar and others gave it regional recognition.
 Its decline during the late 1990s was followed by a revival that began in 2007, mainly thanks to the rising popularity of Tongo.

 Lyrics

 While most lyrics are about love in all its aspects, nearly all songs reveal an aspect of the harshness of the Amerindian experience - displacement, hardship, loneliness and exploitation.
 Many songs relate to the great majority of people who have to make a living selling their labour and goods in the unofficial "informal economy", ever threatened by the police.

-Los Shapis' standard "El Ambulante" (The Street Seller) opens with a reference to the rainbow colours of the Inca flag and the colour of the ponchos the people use to keep warm and transport their wares: